zalando-stups/planb-cassandra/README.rst

 The following options are available for the ``remote`` command:

 ==============  ==================================================
+--region        AWS region.
+--odd-host      Odd host name for the first SSH hop.
 --cluster-name  The name of the cluster (Name tag on the EC2 instances).
---region        AWS region.
--O, --odd-host  Odd host name for the first SSH hop.
---piu           Run ``piu`` first with this parameter as reason.
+--filters       Additional AWS resource filters (in JSON format) --piu           Run ``piu`` first with this parameter as reason.
 --echo          Print the command before running it.
 --no-prompt     Don't prompt before running the command.